Chopta Distance From Delhi

 • Best via our TourMyHoliday private vehicle

-• Shared taxis are slow, may halt often
+• Shared taxis are slow and may halt often

 • Public buses run only till Ukhimath